 Guest host Ana Navarro chimed in to point out that the students present at the town hall were raw with emotion and argued that they should have been expected to hold that back, adding, “The mental issue should not be off the table, the FBI did have lapses here and most definitely, assault weapons ban should not be off the table.”

 The heated debate was interrupted by a commercial break, but it was clear the tension hadn’t died down by the time the show returned to air.
-Behar kicked off the next segment by bringing up recent proposals to arm teachers in effort to combat a lot of violence surrounding school shooters and mass shootings.
+Co-host Joy Behar kicked off the next segment by bringing up recent proposals to arm teachers in effort to combat a lot of violence surrounding school shooters and mass shootings.
 If that were to happen, background checks would be more important than ever.

 “You know what!”
 McCain exploded.
 “I’m not sitting here spouting off hubris.
 I just gave you a ton of facts.”

 “Stop, stop, stop,” Whoopi Goldberg eventually cut in.
 “Everybody just stop.
 Take a breath.
 Everybody just take a breath,” trying to calm the air and welcome back actual discussion over arguing.